As a content marketer, how does your blog publishing schedule looks?

 Well, then it is time to concentrate on evergreen content.

 Pros who are in marketing for some time now have known more about evergreen content.
 They also swear by its vital role in a part of any website in today’s day and age.

-What is Evergreen Content and Why Exactly it’s Important?
+What is Evergreen Content and Why it is Important?

-- "How to lose weight" - this topic will always stay Evergreen because people always will search for tips to stay fit consistently.
+- “How to lose weight” – this topic will always stay Evergreen because people will always search for tips to stay fit.